-Microsoft Pledges To Remove From The Atmosphere All The Carbon It's Ever Emitted
+Microsoft Pledges To Remove From The Atmosphere All The Carbon It Has Ever Emitted

-Microsoft has announced an ambitious plan to not just reduce its carbon emissions, but actively remove carbon from the atmosphere — going "carbon negative" by 2030.
+Microsoft has announced an ambitious plan to not just reduce its carbon emissions, but to actively remove carbon from the atmosphere — going "carbon negative" by 2030.

 And by 2050, the tech giant pledges it will "remove from the environment all the carbon the company has emitted either directly or by electrical consumption since it was founded in 1975."